Surviving Fibromyalgia: Sophie’s Story Will Leave You Speechless

 I normally answer that question by saying, “You have no idea,” but something tells me you do have a good idea of how terrible it is to be treated like a liar and a hypochondriac.

 Unfortunately, yes.
 I know it can be a daily battle to get people to see things like we do!
-So did you find a doctor who believed you?
+So, did you find a doctor who believed you?

 How did your loved ones react when you told them you had fibromyalgia?

 My parents were open to learning about it, but that’s about it.
 They knew nothing about fibromyalgia and at the time, the overall consensus on fibromyalgia was that it was the default diagnosis when the doctors didn’t know what was going on.
-I didn’t tell my friends right away, I was scared they would make fun of me.
+I didn’t tell my friends immediately; I was scared they would make fun of me.

 I felt so vulnerable that day.
 I had opened up to someone I trusted because I was tired of carrying the burden alone, and the reaction I got was to be ridiculed.

-I remember thinking I had not laughed at her when she had told me she was diagnosed with high blood pressure.
+I remember thinking I had not laughed at her when she told me she was diagnosed with high blood pressure.
 I couldn’t quite understand why she was being mean like that.
 It didn’t make sense to me.

 Sadly, I think most Fibro Warriors have encountered people who were uneducated at one point or another.
 Speaking of points, what’s your most sensitive trigger point?